Hyperbaric oxygen therapy uses a special pressure chamber to increase the amount of oxygen in the blood.

 Bove AA, Neuman TS.
 Diving medicine.
 In: Broaddus VC, Mason RJ, Ernst JD, et al, eds.
 Murray and Nadel's Textbook of Respiratory Medicine.
 6th ed.
 Philadelphia, PA: Elsevier Saunders; 2016:chap 78.

-Lumb AB.
-Oxygen toxicity and hyperoxia.
+Lumb AB, Thomas C. Oxygen toxicity and hyperoxia.
 In: Lumb AB, ed.
-Nunn's Applied Respiratory Physiology.
-8th ed.
-Philadelphia, PA: Elsevier; 2017:chap 24.
+Nunn and Lumb's Applied Respiratory Physiology.
+9th ed.
+Philadelphia, PA: Elsevier; 2021:chap 25.

 Marston WA.
 Wound care.
 In: Sidawy AN, Perler BA, eds.
 Rutherford's Vascular Surgery and Endovascular Therapy.
 9th ed.
 Philadelphia, PA: Elsevier; 2019:chap 115.